Fun Stuff for Kids

 History isn't just about old people who did big things a long time ago, it's about what all kinds of people have done as individuals contributing in all kinds of ways to make their communities what they are.

 In other words, you are making history because you are part of what is happening today!
 By recording what you see around you by writing it down or making a sound or video recording, you are helping people in the future know what you are experiencing.

 All you need to do is to start now!
 Keep a journal, in writing or on a computer.
-If you would like to, we would like to see your stories when you're ready to share them - just send them to email@example.com.
+If you would like to, we would love to see your stories when you're ready to share them - just send them to firstname.lastname@example.org.
 We thank you and so will generations to come!

 Click on a photo and put together a jigsaw puzzle version of it!

 The Escondido History Center Office & Research Center is housed in the city's first library building, constructed in 1894 and moved to this location in 1971.

 Rube Nelson owned this "fabulous country corner" market on Broadway at Washington from 1944 until 1983.

 The Bandy Blacksmith shop is housed in our reproduction barn, built in 1993, and is home to blacksmithing and classes.
 The wheelwright shop was added in 2007.

 Pine Tree Lumber Company owner B. A. Sweet used massive old growth redwood to build the Pine Tree Motor Lodge in a western ranch style in phases between 1953 and 1958.
 Located at Centre City Parkway at Mission, it was demolished in 2017.

 The History Center Office was originally the city's first library.
 Click on the button for a PDF that you can download and print.
 Then, you can color it, cut it out, fold and glue the tabs to make your very own library building!